Weight loss is one of the most common New Year’s resolutions, with 42% of people (worldwide) trying to lose weight at the beginning of each year.

 We call this, “the diet cycle of failure.”

-People assume that it’s their own fault that they fail in the exact same way every year.
+People assume that it’s their own fault that they fail in the exact same way, year after year.
 Or, they think that they didn’t have the “right” diet.

 Each time, you get results for a short time.
 Maybe it’s weeks, maybe it’s a couple of months.
 You think that you’re doing great, then you accidentally break one of the rigid rules.
 You fail and quit.